5S Red Tag Strategy -

 The 5S's are a continuous improvement methodology started in Japan after World War 2 and mastered by Toyota.
-When transliterated from the original Japanese, the 5S's stand for sorting, setting in order, shining, standardizing and sustaining the discipline in any environment, specifically in the workplace.
+When transliterated from the original Japanese, the 5S's stand for sorting, setting in order, shining, standardizing, and sustaining the discipline in any environment, specifically in the workplace.

-The Red Tag Strategy is implemented in the first phase, or sorting phase, of any 5S implementation.
-Its effects are seen immediately throughout any facility with little or no cost, helping to improve reduce inventory, clerical efficiency and increase productivity throughout.
+The Red Tag Strategy in 5s is implemented in the first phase, or sorting phase, of any implementation.
+Its effects are seen immediately throughout any facility with little or no cost, helping to improve reduce inventory, clerical efficiency, and increase productivity throughout.

 One reason this strategy is so important is that workers tend to "personalize" or get attached to tools and equipment.
 They often have a hard time determining what is necessary for the production cycle of the product and what is not.
 There is a natural tendency to want to keep tools and other equipment around "just in case".

 Another reason is that some manufacturing facilities or plants have been around for a long time; some maybe 100 years old or older.
 If there are several shifts working for many years, and many workers throughout that time, different people may hang on to different items.
 Accumulation can happen quickly or slowly over a long time period of time, but it happens.

 The Japanese word for "red" is "dirt".
 To remove dirt from a factory helps for several reasons (some obvious) but in this sense, it's for sorting and removal of unnecessary items.
 Red tags are easily noticed, like stop signs, and help employees realize just how much clutter can be accumulated and just how much space gets wasted over time.

 Target places in the factory for this aspect of sorting include inventory, machinery and equipment, and space in general such as floors and shelving.
 Establish a criterion prior to the implementation of the process, and then fill out the tag properly for inventory purposes, or the item is simply thrown away.